Oghma-Infinium/Vagabond/README.md

 Please follow the steps in [this guide](https://github.com/Oghma-Infinium/Modding-Guides/blob/main/tutorials/Verifying%20your%20Modlist%20Install.md) **immediately after your install is done** to verify your Vagabond install.
 If you receive errors in the command prompt window after doing the steps in the guide **successfully**, delete the `mods` folder inside your `Vagabond` folder and rerun the Wabbajack installer for Vagabond again.
 After Wabbajack installer is complete, verify the install again.

-If you have any questions or issues doing this step, feel free to stop by the [discord server](https://discord.gg/WakingDreams) for help.
+If you have any questions or issues doing this step, feel free to stop by the [Discord server](https://discord.gg/WakingDreams) for help.

 ---